sigSandor/sigSandor.github.io/index.md

 {: .fs-9 }

 Welcome to my website and cybersecurity blog.
-It is a valuable resource that provides insight into cybersecurity terms and knowledge, write ups (coming 2024), and much more.
-This website can be an awesome tool for reference, searching, and quick access to other resources.
-While I have pride in my skills to write, I included many cheatsheets and external links for those who prefer a more refined experience.
+It's a valuable resource for myself, that provides a study of cybersecurity fundamentals, IT knowledge, CTF write ups (coming 2024), and much more.
+This website can be an awesome tool for anyone to reference, search, and have quick access to other resources.
+While I do have pride to write my own content, I pull inspiration and guidance from many resources, and my understanding is always changing.
+This means that this website is very much a living document, and also includes many external resourses/refrences and links to cheatsheets for those who prefer a more refined and defined experience.
 Please enjoy. -Alex

 {: .warning }
  Please allow up to *2-3 weeks for changes to apply on Github.